House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 4. Lacquer Stain

-Lacquer stains are thin, and they dry very quickly, often within just 15 minutes.
-This combination makes them suitable for fast application because by the time the first coat has dried, you can start on the second coat.
-However, these features also mean that lacquer stains are prone to running, dripping, and even bubbling.
-They are popular with professionals and experienced stainers, but they may not be a good option for the novice and first timer.
+Lacquer stains are thin and dry very quickly, often within just 15 minutes.
+This combination makes them suitable for fast application because, by the time the first coat has dried, you can start on the second coat.

 Pros